 Collaborate on designing a "common regional framework for the CTI COASTFISH Initiative".
 Drawing on this framework, complete the design of national COASTFISH Programs in each CT6 country, and launch the CTI COASTFISH Initiative.
-Key elements of the CTI COASTFISH Initiative will include:
+Key elements of the CTI COASTFISH Initiative could include:

 - Guidelines for EAFM and coastal fisheries.
-Draw on, and adapt as needed, existing guidelines for the implementation of EAFM for coastal fisheries through workshops and expert consultations (if there is an existing FAO guideline, we do not need to reinvent the wheel). - Maps of COASTFISH Sites / Regions.
+Draw on, and adapt as needed, existing guidelines for the implementation of EAFM for coastal fisheries. - Maps of COASTFISH Sites / Regions.
 Produce maps denoting locations of COASTFISH Sites or Regions, as well as other relevant spatially-referenced data.
-These sites will generally be large in scale, and linked to other Goals in the CTI Plan of Action e.g., "priority seascapes" (Goal #1) and sites / networks included in the Coral Triangle MPA System (CTMPAS) (Goal #3). - COASTFISH Investment Plans.
+These sites will generally be large in scale, and linked to other goals in the CTI Plan of Action - e.g., "priority seascapes" (GOAL 1) and sites / networks included in the Coral Triangle MPA System (CTMPAS) (GOAL 3). - COASTFISH Investment Plans.
 Develop COASTFISH Investment Plans in each country defining and costing a set of strategic actions identified through a range of studies (e.g., covering fisheries status; alternative livelihood, enterprise, and industry growth options; market analyses; legal analyses; future climate change impacts; and options for applying an EAFM).
-Information on how these COASTFISH Investment Plans are being developed, and the contents of these plans, will be actively shared across the CT6 countries.
+Information on how these COASTFISH Investment Plans are being developed, and the contents of these plans, will be shared across CT6 countries.
 Drawing on these national investment plans, develop a regional investment plan.
-(Note: Investments will vary based on country contexts and local settings; livelihood strategies will be customized for local resource conditions to achieve EAFM.)
+(Note: Investments will vary based on country and local contexts; livelihood strategies will be customized for local resource conditions to achieve EAFM.)